 We visited in the evening and it wasn’t busy.
-We were able to take our time wondering around and were able to sit for awhile and marvel at what was around us.
-Even better, there’s lots of restuarants nearby, so the timing was perfect.
+We were able to take our time wandering around and were able to sit for a while and marvel at what was around us.
+Even better, there are lots of restaurants nearby, so the timing was perfect.

 7. Bocca della Verita